This is the first play in the FRIED MEAT Series!

 “Original, brilliant comedy… Keith Stevenson, writer and lead actor, is one of the funniest writers in LA.
 If this doesn't become an acclaimed comedy series on Showtime or HBO, I’d be very surprised.
 It’s witty.
 It’s got a great cast, and it’s only an hour…perfect for television!
 Come on producers…now’s your chance!" –KPCC Los Angeles, Hettie Lynn Hurtes

-The production materials for Out There on Fried Meat Ridge Rd. include:
+The Authorized Materials/Rehearsal Package for Out There on Fried Meat Rd. consists of: